 Fasting doesn’t just reward you spiritually, it offers a range of health benefits too—if done right, of course, and that includes your food choices.
 From better weight management to lowered blood lipids and blood pressure to improved blood sugar control, it’s possible by planning your sahur and buka puasa meals to include complex carbs, lean protein, high-fibre grains, veggies and fruits, low-fat dairy and healthy fats; all so that the energy from them will be released slowly and steady while ensuring your body gets all the vitamins and minerals it needs.

-One good tip is to add superfoods in your food intake and chia seeds, for example, come highly recommended as they contain heart-healthy Omega-3, protein, fibre, antioxidants and essential nutrients such as calcium, magnesium and vitamin B3.
+One good tip is to add superfoods to your food intake, and chia seeds, for example, come highly recommended as they contain heart-healthy Omega-3, protein, fibre, antioxidants and essential nutrients such as calcium, magnesium and vitamin B3.